3E Framework

 Screenshot from the interactive version of 3E Framework at Edinburgh Napier University

-I originally developed the 3E Framework as the 3E Approach, to help Further and Higher Education lecturers in redesigning one or more of their courses within the context of the cross-institutional TESEP (Transforming and Enhancing the Student Experience through Pedagogy) project.
-The expanded adaptation of the 3E Approach that became the 3E Framework was first published under Creative Commons in late 2011 as the basis for Edinburgh Napier University’s Benchmark for the Use of Technology in Modules.
+I originally developed the 3E Framework as the 3E Approach, to help Further and Higher Education lecturers in redesigning one or more of their courses within the context of the cross-institutional TESEP (Transforming and Enhancing the Student Experience through Pedagogy) project that ran in central Scotland between 2005-2008.
+The expanded adaptation of the 3E Approach that became the 3E Framework was first published under Creative Commons in late 2011 as the basis for Edinburgh Napier University’s ‘Benchmark for the Use of Technology in Modules’ (original document PDF).

 Since first being made available through Creative Commons the 3E Framework, and the associated guidance and resources, have been widely adapted in various ways by universities and other educational institutions within and beyond the UK.

-A selection of example applications and adaptations of the 3E Framework are outlined below, under the headings institutional policy and guidance; developing, sharing and evaluating practice; curriculum design and development; and other applications.
+The examples span 2011 to 2025, including recent adaptations of the 3E Framework in developing and emerging areas of digital education practice.
+Examples are grouped under the headings of institutional policy and guidance; developing, sharing and evaluating practice; curriculum design and development; open education practice; Generative Artificial Intelligence (GAI); and other applications

 Institutional policy and guidance